zaurshamilov-bit/airweave/README.md

 ## Roadmap

-- **Additional Integrations**: Expand chunk generators for popular SaaS APIs and databases.
+- **Additional Integrations**: Expand entity generators for popular SaaS APIs and databases.
 - **Redis & Worker Queues**: Improved background job processing and caching for large or frequent syncs.
 - **Webhooks**: Trigger syncs on external events (e.g. new data in a database)
 - **Kubernetes Support**: Offer easy Helm charts for production-scale deployments.